 The JGFKC's program was one of the models for The First Tee Program, a national undertaking by a consortium of the USGA, the PGA TOUR, the PGA of America, the LPGA and the Augusta National Golf Club to make golf more accessible and more affordable to all boys and girls.

-The JGFKC is the Home of The First Tee Program for the Greater Kansas City Area and will administer The First Tee’s Life Skills and Golf Experience under the direction of its Executive Director, Ms. Jill Lamson.
+The JGFKC is the Home of the First Tee Program for the Greater Kansas City Area and will administer First Tee's Life Skills and Golf Experience under the direction of its Executive Director, Mrs. Ann Spivak.

 Funded the cost of the three-hole junior course at Ironhorse Golf Club in Leawood, Kansas.
 Cost $85,000.